abhi93shekJha/python_concepts/python_oops_basics.md

 - When using super().__ init__(), no need to pass in self (inside __ init__), it is simply calling the parent's method, just like we call using object.method().
 - super() is also called proxy object or "super" object.
 - super(MyClass, instance).parent_method() is also one way to call parent's method.
-- Here "MyClass" is the class in inheritance hierarchy above which the method search starts, not in the mentioned class.
+- Here "MyClass" is the class in inheritance hierarchy above which the method search starts, search do not happen in the mentioned class ('MyClass' here).
 - And instance is something on which we want to call the method.
-It is the instance of the Class mentioned as second paramter.
+We generally pass in self at the place of instance.
+Any other instance can also be passed on which we want to run the method in higher classes (in hierarchy).
 - Although super().parent_method() do the same thing but super(MyClass, instance).parent_name() is needed to resolve any confusion to select method incase of multiple inheritance.
 Example below.
 - Also, method  is called based on method resolution order (MRO).
 ClassName.__ mro__, prints Class's order to be used for method invocation.
 Python internally uses some algorithm.
 - We generally always use super() (without arguements), otherwise our inheritance hierarchy is complex. super() works in all the cases and runs method using MRO.